 Day 13: Salta

 Salta is known as 'La Linda' the beautiful one, due to the mountains that surround it.
 Enjoy a leisurely morning before we explore picturesque Salta, with its squares and markets, beautiful architecture and colonial history.
-We will walk through the Balcarce Street Market, learning about the history of why Salta is the land of folklore.
-If the weather permits we will take the Teleferico gondola ride to the top of San Bernardo Mountain for stunning views of the city and surrounding mountains.
-Overnight in Salta.
+If the weather permits, we will take the Teleferico gondola ride to the top of San Bernardo Mountain for stunning views of the city and surrounding mountains.

 Day 15: The Indigenous Villages of the North

 Drive through the Humahuaca Gorge before stopping at the Indian villages of Maimara, Tilcara (with its ancient ruins), Humahuaca and Uquia.
-It's an easy day without too much driving but plenty of handycraft shopping, colonial churches and great indian culture and scenery.
+It's an easy day without too much driving but plenty of handicraft shopping, colonial churches and great Indian culture and scenery.

 Day 16: Traversing the Andes